-One of the most talked about (and requested) topics for aspiring student pilots: how do I navigate this sea of training schools, options, advertisements, promises, and costs?
+One of the most talked about (and requested) topics for aspiring student pilots: where do I begin with picking a flight school and navigate through all the options, advertisements, promises, and costs?
 Do I pick a modular course, or integrated?
 Should I expect to be a flight instructor first or not?
 What about the instrument rating (IR)?
 How many hours do I need to get a job?
 Today we are going to answer all these questions, and more!

 MODULAR VS INTEGRATED

 The age old debate: should I do a modular or an integrated training course?
 You will find two major camps for this debate, each defending one way of doing it and throwing mud at the other since the start of the aviation training industry.
 The truth lies somewhere in the middle.
 It depends very much on your circumstances, location in the world, your priorities and preferences, as well as on what options are actually available to you specifically.

 In Western Europe, as an aspiring airline pilot, a lot of people who come straight out of university (or sometimes high school), will highly likely end up picking an integrated course.
 The reason for this is because there are quite a few flight schools that have close ties to the airlines, or are even owned by them.

 Unfortunately this is only possible in countries where you can get state backed student loans (and even that is tricky), or otherwise access to the required finances (and it’s expensive).

 In the USA however, airlines demand that applicants have an ATPL, which will require at least 1500 flying hours – a very different dynamic.

 While most integrated training courses in Europe are more expensive in general (schools are leveraging their reputation and ties to the airlines), it can make the process of getting a job a lot easier for a lot of students.
 It has worked for many, and will work for many in the future as well, but it’s not for everyone.